 What is Facebook’s Conversion Leads Optimization?

-The Conversion Leads Optimization Facebook delivery option is a relatively new feature specifically designed for Facebook Lead Ads.
+The Conversion Leads Optimization Facebook performance goal is a relatively new feature specifically designed to improve results when using Facebook Lead Ads.

 It’s an ad delivery option that allows you to tell Facebook what you want to prioritize with the specific ad campaign.